Reaching maximum efficiency in quantum Stirling engines using multilayer graphene: Conclusions and discussion

-In this study, quantum Stirling cycles in monolayer, AB-stacked bilayer, and ABC-stacked trilayer graphene under perpendicular magnetic fields were investigated within a grand-canonical, fully fermionic framework based on the exact Landau spectra.
-An order-of-magnitude comparison between the particle number \(N_e\), the chemical potential employed in the simulations, and sheet carrier densities defined by the magnetic length indicates that the most favorable regimes are experimentally accessible.
+This study investigates quantum Stirling cycles in monolayer, AB-stacked bilayer, and ABC-stacked trilayer graphene subjected to perpendicular magnetic fields.
+Using a grand-canonical, fully fermionic framework based on exact Landau spectra, we demonstrate that the cycles can operate within experimentally accessible regimes.
+This is supported by an order-of-magnitude comparison between simulated particle numbers, chemical potentials, and sheet carrier densities defined by the magnetic length.

-Thermodynamic quantities, including internal energy and entropy, were consistently evaluated using Fermi–Dirac statistics, with the chemical potential \(\mu(T,B)\) parametrized to conserve particle number along both isothermal and isomagnetic branches.
+Thermodynamic quantities, including internal energy and entropy, were consistently evaluated using Fermi–Dirac statistics, with the chemical potential \( \mu (T,B)\) parametrized to conserve particle number along both isothermal and isomagnetic branches.
 In this framework, the perpendicular magnetic field acted as the external control parameter driving the cycle.

 Across the explored parameter space and for multiple fixed particle numbers, the monolayer and the stacked configurations demonstrated the capacity to reach Carnot efficiency under suitable magnetic conditions.
 Among them, the AB bilayer exhibited the broadest operational window and reached the Carnot bound while sustaining finite work output, whereas the monolayer showed more constrained operation and the trilayer presented smoother efficiency trends with sizable values of the combined performance metric \(\eta W\) over a comparable \(B_L\) range.